Pekno/cv-react/DEVELOPER.md

 The CV React project serves both as a practical, usable CV/portfolio template and as an experiment in modern AI-assisted development workflows.

+## Features

+- 🌐 **Multi-Language Support**: Switch between English, French, or add your own languages
+- 🌓 **Light & Dark Mode**: Customizable theme with automatic system preference detection
+- 🎨 **Personalized Branding**: Set your own theme color in one place to customize the entire site
+- 📱 **Responsive Design**: Looks great on all devices - mobile, tablet, and desktop
+- 🔄 **Easy Content Updates**: Simple data files for updating your information without touching code
+- 📝 **PDF Resume Downloads**: Offer downloadable resume versions for visitors
+- 🧩 **Modular Sections**: Show only the sections that matter to you
+- ⚡ **Fast Loading**: Optimized performance for quick page loads
+- 🚀 **Easy Deployment**: Ready to host anywhere with minimal configuration

 ## Project Structure

 ```